CamaraLab/GWProt/docs/index.rst

 ..
 CAJAL documentation master file

-Welcome to prOTein's documentation!
+Welcome to GWProt's documentation!
 ===================================

-**prOTein**  is a Python library for applying Gromov-Wasserstein to protein morphology.
+**GWProt**  is a Python library for applying Gromov-Wasserstein to protein morphology.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.